Armoring-up your Jeep Wrangler JL with Motobilt

 So why no spare tire carrier?

 Much preferred the look of not having the big bulky spare tire on the back and did not want the extra weight...a 40" tire and wheel is close to 100lbs.
-Also, any help with the approach angle and I'm all for it.
+Also, any help with the departure angle and I'm all for it.

 Overall, the Motobilt armor setup has help up very, very well and still looks great.
 Sure, it needs a fresh powdercoat but that's ok.
 If you're in the market for some armor for your JL you should really consider what Motobilt has to offer!